missionatlantic/MissionAtlantic-Resources/README.md

 - the code of the size-spectrum species-based Dynamic Bioclimate Envelope ([**SS-DBEM**](https://doi.org/10.5281/zenodo.7548113)) (Version 1) that was used in a WP3 - related paper: https://doi.org/10.5281/zenodo.7548113.
 Cite as:
 > Fernandes-Salvador, Jose Antonio, & Cheung, William W. L. (2023).
 Code of size-spectrum species-based Dynamic Bioclimate Envelope Model (SS-DBEM) (Version 1).
 Zenodo. https://doi.org/10.5281/zenodo.7548113

-- a script to perform the [Mission Atlantic **ODEMM analysis**](https://github.com/missionatlantic/MissionAtlantic-ODEMM-Analysis).
-ODEMM stands for 'Options for Delivering Ecosystem-Based Marine Management'.
+- a script to perform the [Mission Atlantic RISK analysis](https://github.com/missionatlantic/MissionAtlantic-RISK-Analysis).
+Adapted from the ODEMM ('Options for Delivering Ecosystem-Based Marine Management') approach.
 - ...

 ### Visualisation